 Ah, sleep regressions!
 Dreaded and feared by parents of children under two-and-a-half all around the world, and rightfully so.
 Nothing is worse than when our at least decent little sleeper starts napping poorly—and even more of a nightmare when the missed or shorter naps start wreaking havoc on nighttime sleep!

-Once you realize the true timing of correct sleep cues, have dinner and bedtime routine complete just in time to catch this 10-15 minute window, laying them down in their crib or bed and saying goodnight.
+Once you realize the true timing of correct sleep cues, have dinner and bedtime routine complete just in time to catch this 10-15 minute window.
+Then lay them down in their crib or bed and say goodnight.
 This is when they are apt to have the highest levels of that powerful sleep hormone, melatonin, in their system.
-When this happens, you will have a child who actually receives the benefits to sleep, wakes less throughout the night, and wakes later in the morning, not earlier, as our adult sleep logic would have us believe with an earlier bedtime.
+When this happens, you will have a child who actually receives the benefits of sleep, wakes less throughout the night, and wakes later in the morning, not earlier, as our adult sleep logic would have us believe with an earlier bedtime.